TexZK/embedded-linux-labs-ext/docs/qemu/toolchain.md

 The toolchain is installed by default under `~/x-tools/`.<br/>
 In our example: `~/x-tools/arm-training-linux-uclibcgnueabihf/`.<br/>
-That’s something you could have changed in the configuration of *crosstool-NG*.
+That's something you could have changed in the configuration of *crosstool-NG*.

 ## Backup and restore